ErazeerHead04/rlac/_posts/2026-02-27-Assignment-1.md

-## Reflection: what these methods reveal—and what they cannot
+## Reflection: what these methods reveal and what they cannot

 This project shows how distant reading helps reveal patterns of attention and narrative emphasis that are difficult to notice through close reading alone.
 Voyant and R make visible how institutional language, character frequency, and lexical distribution structure meaning across a large corpus.
 Rather than producing interpretation directly, these methods help identify where interpretation should focus.